2018 Regional Silage Variety Trials

 Data submitted in 2018 has been summarized by crop in the following tables Information collected since 2012 has been included in a separate summary below each crop table.
 The information is presented as compared to the control variety (in bold).
 Yield of the test varieties are expressed as wet tons/acre (ie. 65% moisture which is typical of silage production).
 Data sets which did not meet minimum quality standards and variance levels were excluded.

 The defined range for each Test Yield Category is provided in tons per acre.
 Variety yields are reported as average yields in Low, Medium and High Test Yield Categories.
 This allows for comparison with the check when growing conditions, management regimes and/or target yields are anticipated to be of low, medium or high productivity.
 Caution is advised when interpreting the data with respect to new varieties that have not been fully tested.
 It should also be noted that the indicated yield levels are those from small plot trials, which can be 15 to 20 per cent higher than yields expected under commercial production.
 As yield is not the only factor that affects net return, other important agronomic and disease resistance characteristics should also be considered.
 The genetic yield potential of a variety can be influenced by various management and environmental factors.

-Nutrition was assessed using NIRS for macronutrient assessments and wet chemistry for the micronutrients.
-Full nutritional analysis was done on each sample, however, only six nutritional categories are reported: crude protein (CP), total digestible nutrients (TDN) which is an estimation of energy, calcium (Ca), phosphorus (P), potassium (K) and magnesium (Mg).
+Nutrition was assessed using NIRS for macro-nutrient assessments and wet chemistry for the micro-nutrients.
+Full nutritional analysis was done on two sub-samples from each variety or mix from each location.
+Only six key nutritional categories are reported: crude protein (CP), total digestible nutrients (TDN) which is an estimation of energy, calcium (Ca), phosphorus (P), potassium (K) and magnesium (Mg).